-This outline of ancient Roman names, lists of plebeian and upper class names and common names found in graffiti.
-The ancient Roman naming system.
-It also gives a sense of how newborn infants and Roman children were given their names as part of the process of becoming registered Roman citizens.
+Below we provide an insight of ancient Roman names, lists of plebeian and upper class names and common names found in graffiti.
+The ancient Roman naming system is outlined.
+We also discuss how newborn infants and Roman children were given their names as part of the process of becoming registered Roman citizens.

 Newborn children, if and when recognized by their father, would receive their name after more than a week from birth. ie once they had lost their umbilical cord.
 The writer Macrobius (sat.) tells us this was traditionally 9 days for boys and 8 for girls.
 An event called the “nominalia” would be celebrated for the occasion.
 Family members and friends were invited to a banquet, at the end of which the baby would be officially recognized and its name would be announced.

 The event occurred on a day generally known as the “dies lustricus” – a ritual of washing and presentation in front of the altar of the family gods, the “lararium”.
 Sacrifices would be made to the gods more closely associated with children such as Apollo and Minerva.